March 26, 2019

 “We’re accidental farmers, really,” she laughs.
 “We came here to homestead.
 We just wanted to live off the land and have a sustainable lifestyle.
 We started taking a bit of excess to our friends.
 Neighbours would see us delivering salad and eggs and be like, ‘Hey we want to get in on that.’
 From that, our delivery route was born.
 So in our first year we did delivery to about 20 or 30 families, and now that’s grown even more.
 We’ve got CSA (community supported agriculture) programs, we’ve still got the delivery route, we have farmgate sales and restaurant supply as well.”

 Not bad for a change of pace!
-Cathy, her husband Ian and her two daughters, Lauren and Jessica, moved from their homeland in England to British Columbia when Ian, who works in construction, got the opportunity to help build the new roof for BC Place.
+Cathy and her husband, Ian, along with their two daughters, Lauren and Jessica, moved from their homeland in England to British Columbia when Ian, who works in construction, got the opportunity to help build the new roof for BC Place.
 They originally settled in Surrey’s Clayton Heights, and after a few years, they decided they wanted something different for their family.
 Cathy had worked with racehorses in her past, and Ian had once had a plot in a community garden for a few years, but that’s about the extent of their farming experience.

 “We knew we didn’t want to farm conventionally so we had to then research other ways of doing it, and that’s part of the learning process,” Cathy says.
 “You start at the beginning and talk to other people.
 We’re lucky enough to have great neighbours who are organic farmers as well and they’ve been great mentors to us.
 We’re literally learning on the job.”

 They grow “everything from arugula to zucchini” and raise animals – pigs, chickens, sheep and goats – on their five acres.
 But more important than what they do is how they do it and why they do it.
 Their philosophies were strong from the get-go.